BredaBeds Murphy Bed Material Construction

 - NAUF (No added urea formaldehyde) - meets the regulation (24 CFR 3280.308) when tested in accordance with ASTM E 1333 for low formaldehyde emissions as required by HUD for use in manufactured housing.

-We spend quite a lot of time to carefully research materials before we use them in our products.
+We spend quite a lot of time carefully researching materials before we use them in our products.
 In this article we've shared some of this information with you and hope this can help you be a more informed buyer.
-Click on the images to the right to see a larger view of the data graphs and download the PDF files below under 'References' to learn even more.
+Click on the images lower on the page to the right to see a larger view of the data graphs and download the PDF files below under 'References' to learn even more.
 We would like to hear back from you, feel free to give us feedback in the comments below.